kaspernissen/docs.humio.com/content/legacy/glossary.md

 For example, you can add Tags to Events that represent host names, file names, service names, or the kind of service.
 Tags can be configured in [parsers](/parsing.md) or specified in the APIs for data ingestion.

-!!! note
+{{% notice note %}}
 Tags are an advanced option in Humio.
 It can be used to separate data into different datasources and thereby improve query performance.
 **If in doubt, start out by not specifying any tags.**

 We, at Humio (support@humio.com), are ready to help you in using tags.
+{{% /notice %}}

 In Humio tags always start with a #.
-When turning a field into a tag it will be prepended with #.
+When turning a field into a tag it will be prepended with `#`.
 If fields start with an `@` or `_` , the character is removed before prepending the #

-!!! warning
+{{% notice warning %}}
 You should use Tags for the aspects that you want to search for most often.

 Do not create more distinct dynamic Tags than you need.
 This reduces system performance and increases resource usage.

 You should set dynamic values, such as names that include dates, as Event attributes, not Tags.
 Attributes are individual key/values that are associated with an individual Event.
+{{% /notice %}}

 ### Users